 In 1996, Renford Reese received his Ph.D. in public policy from the University of Southern California's School of Policy, Planning, and Development.
 He conducted his dissertation research at the United Nations Research Institute for Social Development (UNRISD) in Geneva, Switzerland in 1995.
 He received his Master's degree in public policy from the Vanderbilt Institute for Public Policy Studies in 1990 and his Bachelor's degree in political science from Vanderbilt University in 1989.
 Son of the late pioneer journalist, Earnest Reese, Dr. Reese is currently a professor in the political science department

-introduces Professor Renford Reese to NBC Nightly News correspondent, Chelsea
+Professor Renford Reese meets NBC Nightly News correspondent, Chelsea Clinton.

-Clinton.
-Clinton came to the CRC-Norco prison to do a report on prison education,
+Clinton came to the CRC-Norco prison to do a report on prison education, wh

 Professor Reese is the founder of PEP, which currently